yuki-iptv/yuki-iptv/README.md

 ## Localization

-To help with localization you can use [Crowdin](https://crowdin.com/project/yuki-iptv).
+To help with localization you can use [Crowdin](https://crowdin.com/project/yuki-iptv) or create pull request with .po file.
 To add a new language, write me on the Crowdin page.